 The applications submitted to the call for expression of interest should enable the development of real use cases supporting the adoption of applications with scientific, industrial and societal relevance for Europe.
-Although identified applications do not need to provide a definite quantum advantage, they must allow the development of libraries for quantum computers/simulators in a HPC environment.
+Although identified applications do not need to provide a definite quantum advantage, they must allow the development of hybrid application libraries for QCS systems in a genuine HPC environment.

 Furthermore, the applications submitted to the call for expression of interest should support the implementation and testing of quantum software stacks, libraries etc. that facilitate the link from a high-level description of algorithms to a low-level implementation on the hardware, for solving concrete problems and applications expected to demonstrate quantum advantage.
-The Quantum/HPC integration should follow a co-design approach with the applications that will run on the quantum computers, thus contributing to the development of new quantum software and applications, or improving their performances.
+The Quantum/HPC integration should follow a co-design approach with the applications that will run on the QCS systems, thus contributing to the development of new quantum software and applications, or improving their performances.
 The applications, software and the high-level implementation should, to the extent possible, be independent of the underlying qubit platforms and they should be run/tested on as many quantum computing platforms as possible within the EuroHPC infrastructure.

-The Union financial contribution to the EuroHPC JU shall cover up to 50 % of the acquisition costs, up to 50 % of the operating costs of the quantum computer, and up to 50% of the integration costs.
-The remaining total cost of ownership of the quantum computer (including VAT if applicable) shall be covered by the Participating State where the hosting entity is established or by the Participating States in the hosting consortium.
+The Union financial contribution to the EuroHPC JU shall cover up to $50\,\%$ of the acquisition costs, up to $50\,\%$ of the operating costs of the QCS systems, and up to 50% of the integration costs.
+The remaining total cost of ownership of the QCS system (including VAT if applicable) shall be covered by the Participating State where the hosting entity is established or by the Participating States in the hosting consortium.

-Grants will be established to cover the operating costs of the quantum computer.
-The reimbursement from the EuroHPC JU will be calculated on the basis of the declared costs up to the maximum total contribution of the EuroHPC JU or up to a ceiling of 50 % of the declared eligible costs, whichever is lower.
+Grants will be established to cover the operating costs of the QCS systems.
+The reimbursement from the EuroHPC JU will be calculated on the basis of the declared costs up to the maximum total contribution of the EuroHPC JU or up to a ceiling of $50\,\%$ of the declared eligible costs, whichever is lower.

-Grants will be established to cover costs for the integration of the quantum computer with the hosting entity's supercomputer.
-The reimbursement from the EuroHPC JU will be calculated on the basis of the declared costs up to the maximum total contribution of the EuroHPC JU or up to a ceiling of 50 % of the declared eligible costs, whichever is lower.
+Grants will be established to cover costs for the integration of the QCS systems with the hosting entity's supercomputer.
+The reimbursement from the EuroHPC JU will be calculated on the basis of the declared costs up to the maximum total contribution of the EuroHPC JU or up to a ceiling of $50\,\%$ of the declared eligible costs, whichever is lower.